-Pedals are large enough and comfortable, your feet do not slip from them, but from their design they are built to use shoes / sneakers on them and not bare feet.
+Pedals are large enough and comfortable, your feet will not slip from them, but considering their design they are built to use shoes / sneakers on them and not bare feet.

 Pros and Cons

-With the experience described, let’s sum up the pros and cons of the bike.
+Armed with all the information from above, let’s sum up the pros and cons of the bike.

-There goes my review for the ideer indoor bike.
+There goes my review of the Ideer Life indoor bike.
 Would I recommend it?
 I absolutely would.
-Despite the few presented cons, this is one sturdy, comfortable and afforadable indoor exercise bike with the LCD display that offers more than an average individual could desire.
+Despite the few presented cons, this is one sturdy, comfortable and affordable indoor exercise bike with the LCD display that offers more than an average individual could desire.